-Last updated in November 2016
+Last updated November 2019

-?Buying a floral arrangement is like buying a work of art.
-You’ll want to find a shop whose use of color and flower types fits your individual taste.
-This is even more important if you are spending hundreds of dollars for flowers for a wedding or other special occasion.
+?Buying a floral arrangement is like buying art.
+You’ll want a shop whose use of color and flower types fits your individual taste.
+This is even more important if you are spending hundreds of dollars on blooms for a wedding or other special occasion.

 Our Ratings Tables report significant shop-to-shop differences in how surveyed customers rated florists for “quality of products.”

 Evaluate quality yourself using our tips for selecting good flowers.
 Also check whether the florist is an accredited member of the American Institute of Floral Designers.
 Accreditation indicates that the florist has successfully completed an evaluation of flower arranging skills, passed an open-book test, and pledged to follow the Institute’s code of ethics.

 In addition, check guarantees.
 A responsible florist should allow you to exchange flowers or arrangements for a replacement within 24 hours if you are dissatisfied.
 Discuss the guarantee before buying, and try to get it in writing.
 If you are unhappy, complain promptly.

 Many floral shops annoy customers by delivering weensy arrangements, rather than the magnificent ones they describe over the phone or show in online catalogs.
 Our customer survey ratings on reliability will point you toward honest businesses.

 You can also check up on orders you send.
 Have the recipient send you a picture of the arrangement, preferably posed next to something you can use as a sizing reference point—say, a can of soda.